Privacy · June 12, 2026

 Retention.
 See section 4 for biometric retention.
 Email, subscription, and ledger records are retained for the life of the account plus the period required for accounting, tax, and audit obligations (commonly seven years for tax records).
 Operational logs roll out of Fly.io storage in days, Sentry events in 90 days.

-6. Canada (PIPEDA) disclosures
+6. PIPEDA disclosures

 Quebec.
 Bloomsee does not currently serve Quebec residents.
 Quebec’s Act respecting the protection of personal information in the private sector (Law 25) requires a 60-day pre-implementation notice to the Commission d’accès à l’information before any biometric processing of Quebec residents, a French translation of all material disclosures, and a designated Privacy Officer in Quebec.
 Until Bloomsee completes those steps, Quebec residents may not sign up for the Service.